turingschool-examples/fitlit-version-A/README.md

 # Webpack Starter Kit

-## Clone This Repo
+## Fork This Repo

-That's right, _clone_ not fork.
-You will use this repo multiple times, but you can only fork a repository once.
-So here is what you need to do to clone the repo and still be able to push changes to your repo:

-1. Clone down this repo.
-Since you don't want to name your project "webpack-starter-kit", you can use an optional argument when you run `git clone` (you replace the `[...]` with the terminal command arguments): `git clone [remote-address] [what you want to name the repo]`
-1. Remove the default remote: `git remote rm origin` (notice that `git remote -v` not gives you back nothing)
-1. Create a new repo on GitHub with the name of `[what you want to name the repo]` to be consistent with naming
-1. Copy the address that you would use to clone down this repo - something like `git@github.com:...`
-1. Add this remote to your cloned down repo: `git remote add origin [address you copied in the previous step]` - do not include the brackets

-Now try to commit something and push it up to your new repo.
-If everything is setup correctly, you should see the changes on GitHub.
+**Only one group member needs to do these steps**

+1. Fork this repo.
+2. Clone the forked repo down to your machine: `git clone git@github.com:turingschool-examples/fitlit-version-A.git`
+3. Add your group members as contributors to your forked repo

 ## Setup

-After one person has gone through the steps of cloning down this repo and editing the remote, everyone should clone down the repo.
+After one person has gone through the steps of cloning down this repo, everyone should clone down the repo.

 Then install the library dependencies.
 Run: